 Some heat sources you should avoid for Crested Geckos: basking bulbs, halogen bulbs, and any high wattage bulb designed to create a basking spot.
 These can be too hot for Crested Geckos.

-Ceramic heat emitters screw into standard reptile light fixtures.
+Ceramic heat emitters are best used with a Zoo Med Wire Cage Clamp lamp.
 These are infrared heating elements that do not emit any light.
 Ceramic heaters are an excellent choice for providing the most accurate temperature for your Crested Gecko.
 However, to safely do this you will need to plug the fixture into a reptile thermostat to make sure that the heating element is not getting too hot for your gecko.
 Zoo Med makes a 25 watt Nano Ceramic Heat Emitter that is a suitable size for Crested Geckos versus the larger and higher wattage ceramic heat emitters.

 Very accurate temperature control (if used with a thermostat)